QPThree/101d1/201/10read.md

-# Erroe Handling and Debugging
+# Error Handling and Debugging

 Where there's code, there are errors.
 This article will look at common errors, tools we can use to find these errors, and ways in which we can ultimately handle those errors!